top of page

 Erin Pauling, LCSW, MSW

-Erin received undergraduate degrees in psychology and criminal justice through Carroll University and completed her M.S. in Social Work with a focus on evidence-based interpersonal practice, completing electives in trauma theory and mediation, through the University of Tennessee-Knoxville.
-Erin has worked with kids, adolescents, and adults through school social work, intensive in-home therapy, and small group practice, as well as IP and PHP eating disorder treatment.
+Erin received undergraduate degrees in psychology and criminal justice through Carroll University.
+She completed her M.S. in Social Work with a focus on evidence-based interpersonal practice, while completing electives in trauma theory and mediation, through the University of Tennessee-Knoxville.
+Erin has worked with kids, adolescents, and adults within school social work, criminal justice, intensive in-home therapy, small group practice, and IP, residential, and PHP levels of eating disorder treatment.

-Additionally, Erin has provided support to individuals experiencing disordered eating while working as a personal development coach and personal fitness trainer.
+Erin has provided support to individuals experiencing disordered eating while working as a personal development coach and personal fitness trainer.
 Erin was a gymnast and ultra trail marathoner, seeing firsthand how the fitness world can be both a help and a hindrance in fostering a positive body image.
-Using a trauma-informed approach, Erin helps clients build on their unique strengths and discover their motivations for change.
+Using a trauma-informed approach, Erin helps clients build on their unique strengths and discover their motivations for change, while exploring the difference between compulsive exercising and supportive physical activity.

 My Therapeutic Lens